 Ozone in Wyoming:

-Currently, for the 2015 Ozone National Ambient Air Quality Standards (NAAQS) – the most stringent ozone standard – all of Wyoming’s counties are meeting the standard and are in the process to be designated as attainment/unclassifiable by the U.S. Environmental Protection Agency (EPA).
+Currently, for the 2015 Ozone National Ambient Air Quality Standards (NAAQS) – the most stringent ozone standard – all of Wyoming’s counties are meeting the standard and have been designated as attainment/unclassifiable by the U.S. Environmental Protection Agency (EPA).

 However, this is not the case for the less-stringent 2008 Ozone NAAQS.
 In July 2012, the U.S. EPA designated all of Sublette county and portions of Lincoln and Sweetwater Counties as an ozone nonattainment area, collectively known as the Upper Green River Basin Ozone Nonattainment Designation Area (UGRB).
 Monitored ozone in the UGRB was in attainment for the 2008 Ozone NAAQS by the attainment date of July 2015.
 The UGRB remains classified as a nonattainment area.
 The Wyoming Department of Environmental Quality is assessing a pathway for submitting a request to the EPA to redesignate the UGRB back to attainment for the 2008 Ozone NAAQS.